kill9zombie/elixir_dojo/DOJO.md

 This is a bit trickier.

 If another player's in the same room as us, can we chat to the other player?
 Getting messages between processes is easy, as long as you know the pid; and the other process is listening.
+You can get a player's chat pid with `Game.Player.chat_pid/1` and set a chat pid with `Game.Player.set_chat_pid/2`.
+We already know how to send messages between processes and how to `spawn_link` a process.

 Lots of extra stuff